core-wg/senml-spec/draft-ietf-core-senml.md

 Base Unit:
 : A base unit that is assumed for all entries, unless otherwise indicated.
 This
     attribute is optional.
-If a record does not contain a unit value, then the base unit is used otherwise the value of found in the Unit is used.
+If a record does not contain a unit value, then the base unit is used.
+Otherwise the value of found in the Unit is used.
     This applies to the entries in all Records.
 A Base Unit can only be included in the first object of the array.